Bizzabo raises $138 million as events industry goes hybrid

 While all these companies were fortuitously positioned having gone to market as online-only events platforms, others faced do-or-die pivot decisions.
 Similar to Bizzabo, Hubilo was an established events startup that pivoted its entire business model from brick-and-mortar to virtual events in a short 20-day period and went on to nab some notable investors.
 And another young startup called Welcome had to pivot quickly to virtual events having only just gone through a Y Combinator program as a restaurant software startup, going on to raise $12 million from big-name investors including Kleiner Perkins.

 Bizzabo, for its part, could be in a strong position to capitalize on the warm embrace of hybrid events as the world slowly transitions back to normality over the next year and beyond.
 It has an established track record in the events space spanning a roster of high-profile companies including Inbound, Gainsight, and Drift in the enterprise realm, while it also claims the likes of Uber and Rakuten as clients.
-Any company wishing to operate a truly hybrid event may be more inclined to use a single platform that offer the tools for both online and offline events, with cross-event analytics surfacing trends between offline and and online.
+Any company wishing to operate a truly hybrid event may be more inclined to use a single platform that offer the tools for both online and offline events, with cross-event analytics surfacing trends between the two formats.

-“Our hybrid readiness and the fact we serve some of the world’s largest enterprises, make us a great partner for the years ahead,” Ben-Shushan said.
+“We’ve seen that attendees are participating in more events virtually than they would typically attend in-person,” Ben-Shushan added.
+“Yet, we also know that virtual can never fully replace the spontaneity and connection provided by in-person experiences.
+For certain event programs, a hybrid experience provides the best of both worlds.”

 Prior to now, Bizzabo has raised nearly $57 million, and with a fresh $138 million in the bank the company said that it plans to built out its features that bring together the best of virtual and in-person events, while it also plans to triple its engineering, product, and “experience” teams and open two new offices in Europe in early 2021.

+In terms of what these new hybrid events may look like, well, much will of course depend on how quickly and effectively the world is able to roll out the new vaccines, and even then it could take a while before companies are willing to risk full-scale physical meetups.

-“Ultimately, hybrid events will provide a meaningful shared and integrated experience for both in-person and virtual attendees,” Ben-Shushan added.
-“We anticipate that organizers will first lean on smaller, regional in-person events in 2021 — that are amplified virtually for a hybrid experience — before hybrid experiences become enmeshed with larger flagship events.”
+“We anticipate that organizers will first lean on smaller, regional in-person events in 2021 — that are amplified virtually for a hybrid experience — before hybrid experiences become enmeshed with larger flagship events,” Ben-Shushan said.